From Races to Ethnobiogeny?

 In 2012, the late Professor Henry C. Harpending, Thomas Chair and Distinguished Professor of Anthropology visited my blog.
 Professor Harpending stopped by to comment on some of the interactions with Razib Khan’s Gene Expression blog–see the original Non-overlapping magisteria for the social and biological? and the follow-up The race question: are bonobos human?

-Harpending’s comment on Race is a Social Construction deserves a fuller treatment, and so rather than answer in the comment stream, this is my attempt.
-I will address this as
+Harpending’s comment on Race is a Social Construction deserved a fuller treatment, and so rather than answer it in the comment stream, this was my attempt.
+I addressed it as

 - if there is anything new in the articles published for Race Reconciled;

 - what exactly people think they are “tilting against”;

 - what this means for undergraduate education or popular beliefs; and